Jiboku-Oluwatunmise/fraud-dedetection-model/README.md

       (d) The least transactions were > greater than 9 million (e) Transactions greater than 5 million usually took up to 40 hours

   3. Feature Engineering: This entails the selection of new data from old data.
-Through feature engineering, we were able to define the data which would be used for training and testing.
+Through feature engineering, I was able to define the data which would be used for training and testing.
 Hot - encoding was done to convert categorical variables to integers, moreover, unneccessary columns such as customer name was reoved.

   4. Modelling: Modelling entails the creation of a decision making process.
-After conducting feature engineering, we import libaries, created functions and dataframes for the follwoing models: (a) LogisticRegression (b) DecisionTreeClassifier (c) KNeighborsClassifier (d) RandomForestClassifier.
+After conducting feature engineering, I imported libaries, created functions and dataframes for the follwoing models: (a) LogisticRegression (b) DecisionTreeClassifier (c) KNeighborsClassifier (d) RandomForestClassifier.

   5. Training: Through the defined functions and dataframes, each models were trained and the following is a quick description of the results: (a) LogisticRegression, Accuracy score is 0.9990  (b) DecisionTreeClassifier, Accuracy score is 0.9995 (c) KNeighborsClassifier, Accuracy score is 0.9993 (d) RandomForestClassifier, Accuracy score is 0.9998